 Census counts are periodic surveys and inventories to determine the number, composition or other relevant information about a wildlife population to measure if the current wildlife management practices are serving the targeted species.
-Such surveys also help evaluate the management plan's goals and practices.
+Such surveys also help evaluate progress toward the goals described in your management plan.
 Specifically, this activity estimates species numbers, annual population trends, density or age structure using accepted survey techniques.
 Annual results should be recorded as evidence of completing this practice.
-(Refer to Appendices L and M for more comprehensive information on conducting census.)